 Interface Analysis and Modelling

-Before you proceed to design any solution, you need to know what you actually have to design for.
-In this framework, you have to study the profile of the user who is going to use this interface.
+Before designing any solution, you need to know what actually you have to design.
+In this framework, you have to study the user’s profile who will use this interface.

-In this phase, the designer has to understand the people who will interact with the system using the interface.
+In this phase, the designer must understand the people who will interact with the system using the interface.
 What type of task the user has to perform to achieve the goal?
-Further, the designer has to investigate the content that has to present as a part of the interface.
+Further, the designer must investigate the content that has to present as a part of the interface.

-The designer also has to analyze the environment where the user will interact with the system via an interface.
+The designer must also analyze the environment where the user will interact with the system via an interface.

-After the completion of interface analysis, the designer identifies the task that the end-user requires.
+After completing the interface analysis, the designer identifies the task that the end-user requires.
 Interface designing is also an iterative process.
-The designer first identifies the objects and the operations that can be performed on those objects.
+The designer first identifies the objects and the operations performed on those objects.

-In this face, the interface is validated on the basis that if it has the ability to perform user task along with all the variations that will occur in the real world.
-Like, whether the interface is able to perform all general user tasks? whether it is easy to use and understand and can be accepted as a useful tool?
+The validation phase is performed to see whether the interface can perform user tasks along with all the variations in the real world.
+Like, as to whether the interface can perform all general user tasks?
+Is it easy to use, and understand and we can accept it as a useful tool?

 - The user interface is a medium through which the user interacts with the system.

-- The user interface is classified into three types, command-line interface, menu-based interface, graphical user interface.
+- We can classify the user interface into three types, command-line interface, menu-based interface, and graphical user interface.

 - The user interface design can be categorized into four frameworks, interface analysis, interface design, interface construction & interface validation.

-- In the interface design phase, the object events and operations are identified that would be required in the user interface.
+- In the interface design phase, the developers identify objects, events and operations as required in the user interface.

-- In the interface construction phase, the prototype of the actual interface is created and is refined by an iterative process to construct an interface.
+- During the interface construction phase, the designer creates a prototype of the actual interface and refines it through an iterative process to construct an interface.

 So, this was all about the user interface and its design.
-User interfaces keep on modifying based on the feedback received by its end users.
+User interfaces keep on modifying based on the feedback received by their end-users.